-In the colonial era, enterprising New Englanders quickly discovered that the wax produced by boiling the prolific gray berries along the coast produced a clean, aromatic flame, and thus the bayberry candle was born.
+In the colonial era, enterprising New Englanders quickly discovered that the wax produced by boiling the prolific gray berries that grew along the coast produced a clean, aromatic flame, and thus the bayberry candle was born.
 Though it was eventually replaced by mass produced waxes and commercial scents, the romance of the humble bayberry taper endures.
 So it was that one day last week, this native Cape Codder found herself giving this antique technique a try.

 Above: A common sign of September on Cape Cod, the branches of a female bayberry bush are covered with ripe berries, identified by their blue-gray hue.